|

 hold fast."

-EUDARD:
+- EUDARD:

-Dialectal variant of Scottish/Gaelic Eideard,
+Dialectal variant of Scottish Gaelic Eideard,

 meaning "guardian of prosperity."

-EUMANN:
+- EUMANN:

 meaning "protector of prosperity."

-EWART:
+- EWART:

-English/Scottish surname transferred to forename
+Scottish surname transferred to forename

 meaning "guardian of prosperity."

-FARAMOND:
+- FARAMOND:

-"Journey protection."
-Germanic name composed of the elements fara "journey" and mund
+German name composed of the elements fara "journey" and mund

-Russian form of Greek Theophylaktos,
+(Феофилакт): Russian form of Greek

 meaning "God-guard."

-Nickname for Russian Feofilakt, meaning
+(Филат): Pet form of Russian Feofilakt, meaning

 "God-guard."

-FOLKVAR:
+- FOLKVAR:

-Abbreviated form of Old Norse Folkvarthr, meaning
+Contracted form of Old Norse Folkvarðr, meaning

 "guardian of the people."